-To find Dark Sky recommended lighting for use in the UK and Ireland, please visit: www.darkskylighting.co.uk
+To find Dark Sky recommended lighting for use in the UK and Ireland, visit: www.darkskylighting.co.uk

-8. Key Documents, Standards and Guidance for a Designed Lighting Plan
+8. Key documents, standards and guidance for a Designed Lighting Plan

-8.1 The following diagram illustrates the key documents used in non-domestic lighting plans and how they relate to the different spatial scales - from local to landscape.
+The following diagram illustrates the key documents used in non-domestic lighting plans and how they relate to the different spatial scales - from local to landscape.
 The diagram shows which metrics are important to each spatial consideration.

-General Advice
+General advice

-- 8.2 Lighting designers should ensure that all relevant documents are referenced when creating a design with consideration to the wider rural environment and any key receptor sites.
-Lighting modelling should ensure that light spill on both horizonal and vertical planes of sensitive ecological and landscape receptors are fully considered, and that effects of fencing, vegetation and topology are included. - 8.3 It is recommended that lighting installations that are close to or within key receptor sites consult with specialist ecologists, where appropriate, to ensure that biodiversity concerns are integrated into the design.
+Lighting designers should ensure that all relevant documents are referenced when creating a design with consideration to the wider rural environment and any key receptor sites.
+Lighting modelling should ensure that light spill on both horizonal and vertical planes of sensitive ecological and landscape receptors are fully considered, and that effects of fencing, vegetation and topology are included.

+It is recommended that lighting installations that are close to or within key receptor sites consult with specialist ecologists, where appropriate, to ensure that biodiversity concerns are integrated into the design.
 Ecological Constraints and Opportunity Plans (ECOP)'s should be created to identify key and supporting species and priority habitats.

-Figure 30 - The relation of British standards and other guidance's to local and landscape scales.
+Figure 29 - The relation of British standards and other guidance's to local and landscape scales.
 Key metrics are shown relating to each area from the immediate task area to wider landscape impacts.
 Image credit Darkscape Consulting